thulas/dac-label-noise/README.md

 More results are in our ICML 2019 paper.

-## Stabilizing Abstention to a Pre-Determined Setpoint
+## Stabilizing Abstention at a Pre-Determined Setpoint

 If you have an approximate estimate as to how much label noise is present in your training data, then abstention can be stabilized to this pre-determined setpoint.
 In the earlier version of the DAC, abstention rate would eventually decay to 0, but now can be stabilized indefinitely.
 This stabilization feature was recently added, and  uses a PID controller to achieve the desired setpoint.